Avaiga/taipy-doc/docs/tutorials/complete_applications/scenario_management_overview/step_02/step_02.md

 ## Utility of having scenarios

-Taipy lets the user create multiple instances of the same configuration.
-Data can differ between different scenario instances.
-It is essential to understand the difference in data between scenario instances.
-Such differences in scenarios can be due to the following:
+With Taipy, users can make several instances of the same setup.
+The data can vary among these different scenario instances.
+It's crucial to grasp the distinctions in data among scenario instances.
+These variations in scenarios can occur for the following reasons:

 - Changing data from input data nodes,